apache/camel-karavan/docs/DEV.md

     Karavan Application to be installed into Kubernetes
     * karavan-installer
     Karavan Installer to install into Kubernetes
-    * karavan-operator
-    Karavan Operator to install into Openshift
 5. karavan-vscode
 VS Code extension based on Karavan Designer